blackstork-io/fabric/docs/_index.md

 # What's Fabric?

-Fabric is an open-source configuration language and a CLI tool that enables the codification and automation of content generation process.
-The language includes components like documents, data definitions and content blocks.
+Fabric is an open-source CLI tool and a configuration language that codifies and automation of the content generation process.

+Fabric Configuration Language (FCL) allows users to define the document data requirements and content structure with human-readable configuration files.
+The files can be version-controlled, reused, and shared.

+`fabric` is a reports-as-code tool that renders templates defined in the FCL files into Markdown documents.

 ## Get started